4 types of Zoom fatigue and how to combat them

 In typical in-person discussions, people move around.
 On Zoom, people sit immobile for hours on end.
 “There’s a growing research that says that when people are moving, they’re performing better cognitively,” says Bailenson.

-The Fix: Create a wider visual field for your camera.
+The fix: Create a wider visual field for your camera.
 For example, an external camera often allows you more space to move than a laptop camera, because you no longer need to remain within arm’s reach of the keyboard.

 4. Video chatting is cognitively exhausting